jla524/f1-analysis/README.md

 7. Click on the fast forward button, and then "Restart and Run All Cells"

-## Jupyter notebook not rendering

-Some users have reported that [Jupyter notebook is not rendering on GitHub][4]

-If the notebook is not rendering on GitHub, please visit [nbviewer][5] to render the notebook

 ## TODO

 - Pit stop data is inaccurate and/or incomplete